Paraguay expedition: Approach to Asunción

 Units of the expedition began arriving in Montevideo, Uruguay in December 1858.
 It caused intense alarm in the region.

 Judge Bowlin, however, appreciated it was essential to convey America's peaceful intentions.
 To do that, he wrote, the diplomatic mission intended to go up to Paraguay in USS Fulton alone, other U.S. vessels to go no further than Corrientes, Argentina.
 Maybe Paraguay would object to Fulton entering its territorial waters, in which case they would travel on a Paraguayan steamer, for "I am resolved to have no controversy with them on so immaterial a point".

 The larger ships remained in Montevideo while the lighter vessels went up the Paraná River, where all of them ran aground more than once and had to be extricated by the revenue cutter Harriet Lane, on loan from New York Harbor, and named after Buchanan's niece.
 Some stopped at Rosario, Argentina, while others steamed up to the town of Paraná.
 At that time the small town was capital of the Argentine Confederation, because the State of Buenos Aires had seceded.
 There they met Justo José de Urquiza, president of the Argentine Confederation.

 General Urquiza had major problems of his own.
 His cash-strapped Argentine Confederation was struggling with the State of Buenos Aires, which had successfully bribed his navy to defect.
 He had good relations with López of Paraguay, and wanted to keep it that way, because he hoped for an alliance against Buenos Aires.
 Conversely, Buenos Aires hated López, so American aggression would suit them well, wrote Bowlin.
 Urquiza decided to try his utmost to persuade López to come to a friendly settlement with Commissioner Bowlin, and went to Asunción himself, preceding the Americans.
+Afterwards, it was credibly alleged that Urquiza had managed to get hold of a copy of Bowlin's secret instructions, hence knew the American negotiating hand; he did not fail to divulge it to López.

-As Judge Bowlin got nearer to the Paraguayan capital his sense of fairness and deepening knowledge led to him to become increasingly skeptical about the Rhode Island company's claim.
+As Judge Bowlin got nearer to the Paraguayan capital his sense of fairness and deepening knowledge led to him to become increasingly skeptical about the Rhode Island company's claim, which he called "swaggering boasting".

 As planned, no American vessels went further than Corrientes, Argentina, except USS Fulton, which steamed on to Paraguay.
 Fulton carried Commodore Shubrick, Commissioner Bowlin, and secretary and interpreter Sam Ward.
 (After the parties came to terms, Water Witch was invited up to Asunción.)